 Note: You will only want to run a report for dates in which all of your orders show as Reconciled inside of InventoryLab for accurate comparison

-Select Summary, then choose what range of dates you would like the report for, and click Generate
+Select Summary, choose the month or choose what range of dates you would like the report for, and click Generate

 Your report will now be In Progress.
 Give it a moment and click the Refresh link